Gerhard Barkhorn: Defense of the Reich

 Following the dismissal of Generalleutnant Adolf Galland as General der Jagdflieger (Inspector of Fighters), Galland was given the opportunity by Hitler to prove his ideas about the Messerschmitt Me 262 jet fighter.
 He had hoped that the Me 262 would compensate for the numerical superiority of the Allies.
 In consequence, Galland formed Jagdverband 44 (JV 44—44th Fighter Detachment) at Brandenburg-Briest on 24 February 1945.
-Galland was also given a carte blanche with respect to staffing and began recruiting his pilots.
+Galland was also given carte blanche with respect to staffing and began recruiting his pilots.
 On 31 March, JV 44 had relocated to Munich-Riem.
 Galland and Steinhoff, who had also joined JV 44, drove to Bad Wiessee where Barkhorn and Krupinski were recovering.
 Both pilots accepted Galland's offer and joined JV 44.
 Barkhorn found flying the Me 262 over the western front difficult and he did not score any victories in it.
 On 21 April 1945, he flew his 1,104th and last mission.
 One of the engines of his aircraft flamed out as he was approaching an enemy bomber formation and he was forced to make an emergency landing.
 As he approached the airfield, his jet was attacked by several prowling North American P-51 Mustang fighters.
 Barkhorn managed to land his burning plane though he received a slight wound as a result of this action when the cockpit canopy – which on the Me 262 A, flipped open to starboard, like a Bf 109's did – prior to crash landing, slammed shut on his neck.
 On 4 May, JV 44 surrendered to U.S. forces at Maxglan, near Salzburg.
 Barkhorn and other pilots were taken to a makeshift prisoner of war camp near Bad Aibling.
 Five days later, a U.S. officer was looking for JV 44 pilots and Barkhorn, Krupinski, Karl-Heinz Schnell, Erich Hohagen and Waldemar Wübke stepped up.
 The men were then taken to Heidelberg, Wiesbaden-Erbenheim and flown to England for interrogation near London.
-In June, Barkhorn was taken to Southampton and then with a ship to Cherbourg where he was interred in a prisoner of war camp near Foucarville.
+In June, Barkhorn was taken to Southampton and then with a ship to Cherbourg where he was interned in a prisoner of war camp near Foucarville.

 Later life and service

 Barkhorn was released as a prisoner of war on 3 September 1945.
 He then returned to Tegernsee to be reunited with his family.
 There, he was also joined by his mother who had managed to escape from Königsberg.
-In October, Barkhorn first employment as an auxiliary worker was with Linhof, a manufacturer of cameras, based in Munich.
+In October, Barkhorn's first employment as an auxiliary worker was with Linhof, a manufacturer of cameras, based in Munich.
 A year later, he found employment in Grünwald.
-His employment in Grünwald ended in 1949.
+His employment there ended in 1949.
 Following a brief period of unemployment, he took a course at Volkswagen in November 1949.
 In December, he was hired by Auto Junk, a Volkswagen dealership in Trier, at first as head of technical field services.
 Four years later, Barkhorn was promoted to head of facility and service management.